Written by Craig Fearn

 4. Ubersuggest (Keyword Research)

 The free version limits daily searches but provides genuine value for keyword research.
 Enter a seed keyword and get related terms, questions people ask, and competitive analysis.
-Useful for finding content opportunities and understanding search demand.
+Useful for finding content opportunities and understanding search demand in your market.

 5. AnswerThePublic (Content Ideas)